shaisachs/the-game/README.md

 These sort of inscrutable references or witty jokes - or better still, both at the same time - are pretty much the only way we talk about the game these days.
 Indeed, it's become the whole point of the enterprise, the way I see it.
 We've long since abandoned the pretense that the point of the game is to capture the other player's king.
 Instead, it's to impress the other player with a clever turn of phrase.
 Certainly, there is no reason the game should have gone on this long.
 My sister is a far better player than I - has been since before she was old enough to own a set - and she could have won hundreds of games against me in the time it's taken us to play this particularly meandering and never-ending game.

 It's her way of checking up on me, the way some people like to send each other links to news articles.
-We don't see each other much, so we play this game instead.
+We don't see each other much - though I'm not quite sure why - so we play this game instead.
 There's something sweet, if perhaps a little condescending, in it.
 On the one hand she puts a lot of thought in the game, even though it's not a lot of words.
 On the other, I'm playing by her rules in every possible way, and that's always been a bit uncomfortable.

 Has it turned out the way she intended, back when we were both so much younger, when she sent that first, fateful text?
 That much I couldn't say for certain.
 She is nothing if not cunning and annoyingly insightful, the kind of person who could tell you - and often does - how a movie's going to end before the opening credits have finished rolling.
 But then again, she takes her games very seriously, and it's not entirely like her to make light of them; still less so to let others do the same.

 I don't mind it.
 In fact I rather enjoy making enemies at the grocery store in exchange for these unpredictable bits of sisterly repartee.
 Not that I'm eager to inconvenience others.
 Only that, if I'm going to do so anyway, there might as well be a memorable story in the bargain.
-Probably I should steer away from that particular clerk the next time I need a basket of vitals, though.

 ## 2.